Moritz-Pfeifer/Divergence_Monitor/README.md

 # A Tale of Two Cycles: Business and Financial Cycle Synchronization in the Euro Area

 This repository contains the code and data for the paper:
-**“A Tale of Two Cycles: Business and Financial Cycle Synchronization in the Euro Area.”**
+Bugdalle, T., Pfeifer, M. (2025). **“A Tale of Two Cycles: Business and Financial Cycle Synchronization in the Euro Area.”**

 It provides scripts for measuring, analyzing, and visualizing the degree of business and financial cycle synchronization across euro area member states.